sabi/nervos/README.md

 # nervOS

-nervOS is under development, but the alpha is available.
+nervOS is under development, but here are the files being used to create the image.
 In general, its current state, nervOS is compatible with any Linux distribution using the `apt` package manager; this includes: Debian, Ubuntu, etc. We are using Debian 11 for our development environment.

 ## Description